-(3) Inoperable or missing smoke detector.
-A life-threatening condition under this standard is one of the following: (a) the smoke detector is missing; or (b) the smoke detector does not function as it should.

-(4) Interior air quality.
-A life- threatening condition under this standard is one of the following: (a) the carbon monoxide detector is missing; or (b) the carbon monoxide detector does not function as it should.

-(5) Gas/oil fired water heater or heating, ventilation, or cooling system with missing, damaged, improper, or misaligned chimney or venting.
-A life-threatening condition under this standard is one of the following: (a) The chimney or venting system on a fuel fired water heater is misaligned, negatively pitched, or damaged, which may cause improper or dangerous venting of gases; (b) a gas dryer vent is missing, damaged, or is visually determined to be inoperable, or the dryer exhaust is not vented to the outside; (c) a fuel fired space heater is not properly vented or lacks available combustion air; (d) a non-vented space heater is present; (e) safety devices on a fuel fired heating, ventilation, or cooling system is misaligned, negatively pitched, or damaged which may cause improper or dangerous venting of gases.

-(6) Lack of alternative means of exit in case of fire or blocked egress.
-A life- threatening condition under this standard is one of the following: (a) Any of the components that affect the function of the fire escape are missing or damaged; (b) stored items or other barriers restrict or prevent the use of the fire escape in the event of an emergency; or (c) the building's emergency exit is blocked or impeded, thus limiting the ability of occupants to exit in a fire or other emergency.

-(7) Other interior hazards.
-A life- threatening condition under this standard is a fire extinguisher (where required) that is missing, damaged, discharged, overcharged, or expired.

-(8) Deteriorated paint, as defined by 24 CFR 35.110, in a unit built before 1978 that is to be occupied by a family with a child under 6 years of age.
+- 3. Inoperable or missing smoke detector.
+A life-threatening condition under this standard is one of the following: (a) the smoke detector is missing; or (b) the smoke detector does not function, as it should. - 4.
+Interior air quality.
+A life- threatening condition under this standard is one of the following: (a) the carbon monoxide detector is missing; or (b) the carbon monoxide detector does not function, as it should. - 5.
+Gas/oil fired water heater or heating, ventilation, or cooling system with missing, damaged, improper, or misaligned chimney or venting.
+A life-threatening condition under this standard is one of the following: (a) The chimney or venting system on a fuel fired water heater is misaligned, negatively pitched, or damaged, which may cause improper or dangerous venting of gases; (b) a gas dryer vent is missing, damaged, or is visually determined to be inoperable, or the dryer exhaust is not vented to the outside; (c) a fuel fired space heater is not properly vented or lacks available combustion air; (d) a non-vented space heater is present; (e) safety devices on a fuel fired space heater are missing or damaged; or (f) the chimney or venting system on a fuel fired heating, ventilation, or cooling system is misaligned, negatively pitched, or damaged which may cause improper or dangerous venting of gases. - 6.
+Lack of alternative means of exit in case of fire or blocked egress.
+A life-threatening condition under this standard is one of the following: (a) Any of the components that affect the function of the fire escape are missing or damaged; (b) stored items or other barriers restrict or prevent the use of the fire escape in the event of an emergency; or (c) the building's emergency exit is blocked or impeded, thus limiting the ability of occupants to exit in a fire or other emergency. - 7.
+Other interior hazards.
+A life-threatening condition under this standard is a fire extinguisher (where required) that is missing, damaged, discharged, overcharged, or expired. - 8.
+Deteriorated paint, as defined by 24 CFR 35.110, in a unit built before 1978 that is to be occupied by a family with a child under 6 years of age.
 This is a life-threatening condition only for the purpose of a condition that would prevent a family from moving into the unit.
-All lead hazard reduction requirements in 24 CFR part 35, including the timeline for lead hazard reduction procedures, still apply.

-(9) Any other condition subsequently identified by HUD as life threatening.
+All lead hazard reduction requirements in 24 CFR part 35, including the timeline for lead-hazard reduction procedures, still apply. - 9.
+Any other condition subsequently identified by HUD as life threatening.

-If MHA makes payments under that exception, assistance payments will be withheld if the non-lifethreatening deficiencies are not remedied within 30 days of MHA notifying the owner of the unit, in writing, of the unit's failure to comply with HQS.
+If MHA makes payments under that exception, assistance payments will be withheld if the non-life-threatening deficiencies are not remedied within 30 days of MHA notifying the owner of the unit, in writing, of the unit's failure to comply with HQS.

-MHA may also permit the occupancy of a unit prior to HQS if the unit has passed an alternative inspection as provided for above: (list inspections stated in section 8) within the past 24 months.
+MHA may also permit the occupancy of a unit prior to HQS if the unit has passed an alternative within the past 24 months.
 Once the unit passes the HQS, assistance payments may be made retroactively, dating back to the beginning of the assisted lease term, which is the effective date of the HAP contract.